Back to top

 Data on the number of trains (freight and passenger) by network segment are collected from infrastructure managers.

-Operational railway network on national territory.
+Operational railway network on the territory of Germany.

 The tables consist mostly of annual data.
 There are some tables providing quarterly and quinquennial (every five years) data.